Environmental enterprise

 An environmental enterprise is an environmentally friendly/compatible business.
 Specifically, an environmental enterprise is a business that produces value in the same manner which an ecosystem does, neither producing waste nor consuming unsustainable resources.
 In addition, an environmental enterprise rather finds alternative ways to produce one's products instead of taking advantage of animals for the sake of human profits.
 To be closer to the goal of being an environmentally friendly company, some environmental enterprises invest their money to develop or improve their technologies which are also environmentally friendly.
 In addition, environmental enterprises usually try to reduce global warming, so some companies use materials that are environmentally friendly to build their stores.
 They also set in place regulations that are environmentally friendly.
 All these efforts of the environmental enterprises can bring positive effects both for nature and people.
 The concept is rooted in the well-enumerated theories of natural capital, the eco-economy and cradle to cradle design.
-Examples of environmental enterprise would be Seventh Generation, Inc., and Whole Foods.